jakebrehm/ezpz/lemons/README.md

 ### GUI Building

 The tkinter framework, as many know, is not the most user-friendly GUI-builder out there. *Lemons* hopes to help ease that pain a little.
-This is the are where this package really shines.
+This is the area where this package really shines.

 Some of the things that can be done: